 Mpumalanga mayor crashes official BMW X5

-The EFF in the Govan Mbeki municipality demands answers why the mayor was on the road by himself when a driver and protector get paid to accompany him on mayoral duties
+EFF in Govan Mbeki municipality demands answers why mayor was on road by himself when driver and protector get paid to accompany him on mayoral duties

 21 November 2024 - 04:30